sass/sass-site/source/documentation/at-rules/at-root.md

 interpolation was used to generate a selector when it's performing selector nesting.
 This means it will automatically add the outer selector to the inner selector *even if* you used `&` as a SassScript expression.
-The `@at-root` explicitly tells Sass not to include the outer selector.
+The `@at-root` explicitly tells Sass not to include the outer selector (although it will _always_ be included in `&` as an expression).

 {% funFact %}
   The `@at-root` rule can also be written `@at-root { ... }` to put multiple